ptrs42/4create-tech-task/doc/Arch.md

 The services for creating an employee and a company have tests written.
 This was done while implementing them, using TDD approach.
 Smaller pieces of code should be unit tested, but this implementation as it stands now leaves little room for that.

 Visual Studio Enterprise has functionality to analyse code coverage and enforce the set rules.
 Other tools might be used instead such as dotCover.

+## Documentation

+Most documentation should be generated from documentation comments so adhering to best practices in that respect is important.
+Additionally, documents like this one and the Development Environment Setup document should be carefully written as they make onboarding of new team members easier.

 ## Other considerations for a production system